AulonAjvazi/Universe/README.md

 # About Our Universe
 Welcome to About our Universe!
 This website is designed to give information about our universe:
 - What is our Universe?
-- Diffrent Galaxies of our Universe
+- Different Galaxies of our Universe

 ## 🌐 Live Preview